ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig15.png)

 There are two ways to connect multiple clients to multiple servers.
 The brute force way is to connect each client socket to multiple service endpoints.
 One client socket can connect to multiple service sockets, and the REQ socket will then distribute requests among these services.
-Let’s say you connect a client socket to three service endpoints; A, B, and C. The client makes requests R1, R2, R3, R4.
+Let's say you connect a client socket to three service endpoints; A, B, and C. The client makes requests R1, R2, R3, R4.
 R1 and R4 go to service A, R2 goes to B, and R3 goes to service C.

 This design lets you add more clients cheaply.
 You can also add more services.
 Each client will distribute its requests to the services.
 But each client has to know the service topology.
 If you have 100 clients and then you decide to add three more services, you need to reconfigure and restart 100 clients in order for the clients to know about the three new services.

-That’s clearly not the kind of thing we want to be doing at 3 a.m. when our supercomputing cluster has run out of resources and we desperately need to add a couple of hundred of new service nodes.
+That's clearly not the kind of thing we want to be doing at 3 a.m. when our supercomputing cluster has run out of resources and we desperately need to add a couple of hundred of new service nodes.
 Too many static pieces are like liquid concrete: knowledge is distributed and the more static pieces you have, the more effort it is to change the topology.
 What we want is something sitting in between clients and services that centralizes all knowledge of the topology.
 Ideally, we should be able to add and remove services or clients at any time without touching any other part of the topology.

-*So we’ll write a little message queuing broker that gives us this flexibility.
+*So we'll write a little message queuing broker that gives us this flexibility.
 The broker binds to two endpoints, a frontend for clients and a backend for services.
-It then uses `zmq_poll()` to monitor these two sockets for activity and when it has some, it shuttles messages between its two sockets.* It doesn’t actually manage any queues explicitly–ZeroMQ does that automatically on each socket.
+It then uses `zmq_poll()` to monitor these two sockets for activity and when it has some, it shuttles messages between its two sockets.* It doesn't actually manage any queues explicitly–ZeroMQ does that automatically on each socket.

 When you use REQ to talk to REP, you get a strictly synchronous request-reply dialog.
 The client sends a request.
 The service reads the request and sends a reply.
 The client then reads the reply.
 If either the client or the service try to do anything else (e.g., sending two requests in a row without waiting for a response), they will get an error.

 But our broker has to be nonblocking.
-Obviously, we can use `zmq_poll()` to wait for activity on either socket, but we can’t use REP and REQ.
+Obviously, we can use `zmq_poll()` to wait for activity on either socket, but we can't use REP and REQ.

 ![](./pics/zmq/fig16.png)

 Luckily, there are two sockets called DEALER and ROUTER that let you do nonblocking request-response.
-You’ll see in *Chapter 3 - Advanced Request-Reply Patterns* how DEALER and ROUTER sockets let you build all kinds of asynchronous request-reply flows.
-For now, we’re just going to see how DEALER and ROUTER let us extend REQ-REP across an intermediary, that is, our little broker.
+You'll see in *Chapter 3 - Advanced Request-Reply Patterns* how DEALER and ROUTER sockets let you build all kinds of asynchronous request-reply flows.
+For now, we're just going to see how DEALER and ROUTER let us extend REQ-REP across an intermediary, that is, our little broker.

 In this simple extended request-reply pattern, REQ talks to ROUTER and DEALER talks to REP. In between the DEALER and ROUTER, we have to have code (like our broker) that pulls messages off the one socket and shoves them onto the other.